James W. W. Birch: Assassination

 The sword said to have been used in the assassination of J.W.W.
 Birch, displayed at Muzium Negara.

-Birch was against the institution of slavery in Malaysia during his stay there, which ultimately resulted in his assassination.
+Birch was opposed to the institution of slavery in Malaysia during his stay there, a stance that ultimately resulted in his assassination.

-A Malay deputation entreated with Governor-General Andrew Clarke in Singapore "to prevent the Resident from interfering with religion and custom, from acting without consulting Sultan and chiefs, and from depriving them of their property, namely fugitive slaves and feudal dues."
-Clarke had already observed on 25 March 1875 that, "I am very much annoyed with Birch and the heads-over-heels way in which he does things; he and I will come to sorrow yet, if he does not mind."
-Due to unfavourable responses, on 21 July 1875 Raja Abdullah called a meeting of chiefs where after discussing poisoning Birch, they accepted Maharaja Lela's offer to stab Birch to death.
+A Malay deputation pleaded with Governor-General Andrew Clarke in Singapore "to prevent the Resident from interfering with religion and custom, from acting without consulting Sultan and chiefs, and from depriving them of their property, namely fugitive slaves and feudal dues."
+Clarke had already expressed his displeasure with Birch, noting on 25 March 1875, "I am very much annoyed with Birch and the heads-over-heels way in which he does things; he and I will come to sorrow yet, if he does not mind."
+As the situation in Perak deterioriated, Raja Abdullah called a meeting of chiefs on 21 July 1875 at which the idea of poisoning Birch was first discusssed and then the offer by Maharaja Lela, a local Malay chief, to stab Birch to death was accepted.

-Birch was killed on 2 November 1875 by followers of a local Malay chief, Maharaja Lela, including Sepuntum, who speared him to death while he was in the bath-house of his boat, SS Dragon, moored on the Perak river-bank below the Maharaja Lela's house, in Pasir Salak, near today's Teluk Intan (Teluk Anson).
+Birch was killed on 2 November 1875 by followers of Maharaja Lela, including Sepuntum, who speared him to death while he was in the bath-house of his boat, the SS Dragon, which was moored on the bank of the Perak River below the Maharaja Lela's house, in Pasir Salak, near today's Teluk Intan (Teluk Anson).

-Although experienced in colonial government affairs, he was never comfortable speaking Malay.
+Although experienced in colonial government affairs, Birch was never comfortable speaking Malay.
 He also aroused the hostility of several Perakian chiefs due to the new taxation collection system and by enforcing his authority via methods causing public humiliation such as burning homes and ordering the surrender of arms and slaves.

 Sultan Abdullah, who was also believed to have had some complicity in the assassination, was deposed and exiled to Seychelles.
 His rival Raja Yusuf was installed as the 27th sultan of Perak on 7 October 1886.

 In the aftermath of the event, the administration shifted to Taiping.
 A new Resident, Sir Hugh Low, was appointed and went about his administration of Perak in a more diplomatic way.
 Whilst still banning outright slavery, he gradually phased out debt-slavery and assuaged the feelings of the ruler and chieftains by allowing for adequate monthly compensation to them.